ae-foster/ae-foster.github.io/_posts/2025-06-25-orbformer-post.markdown

 ## Orbformer

 We are not the first to consider making $$\mathbf{M}$$ an explicit input to a deep QMC wavefunction (Gao & Günnemann, 2023; Scherbela et al., 2024), but we sought to push this technology much further on two main fronts.
-At the foundation model end, we decided to focus on scale, and the necessary technology to facilitate that scale.
+At the foundation model end, we decided to focus on scale, particularly in the quantity and diversity of training molecules in $$p_\textrm{train}$$, and the necessary technology to facilitate that scale.
-Previous approaches had gone up to about 700 molecules in their training dataset, we pushed this up to 22,000 with the inclusion of data augmentation.
-This scaling up required a redesign of the network architecture, particularly the dependence on $$\mathbf{M}$$, as well as a faster MCMC sampling algorithm to self-generate the electron data, a penalized training objective to avoid the newly identified 'determinant collapse' issue, FlashAttention combining with recent developments in fast Laplacians, and a few other tune-ups.
+Scaling up required a redesign of the network architecture, particularly the dependence on $$\mathbf{M}$$, as well as a faster MCMC sampling algorithm to self-generate the electron data, a penalized training objective to avoid the newly identified 'determinant collapse' issue, FlashAttention combining with recent developments in fast Laplacians, and a few other tune-ups.

 We also thought carefully about appropriate validation and where a model such as our might have immediate utility.
 First, we put the strongly correlated systems at the forefront, since those are the ones where current methods fare worst.